gmihaila/unt_hpc/ssh/README.md

 # (Mac and Linux Only)
 ## SSH Terminal Easy Configuration

+If you never used SSH before [this](https://www.digitalocean.com/community/tutorials/how-to-use-ssh-to-connect-to-a-remote-server-in-ubuntu) is a helpful example.

+Or if you don't know if you have SSH installed on your sistem [Mac](http://osxdaily.com/2017/04/28/howto-ssh-client-mac/)    [Linux](https://www.tecmint.com/install-openssh-server-in-linux/)

 In order to login to talon you will have to use SSH command on **your personal computer's temrinal**: